chriv/vmws_module_rebuilder/README.md

-# VMware Workstation Auto-Signer for Linux Secure Boot
+# vmwsmr Automatic Builder, Signer, and Installer for VMware Workstation Modules

 VMware Workstation must already be installed to use this.
 It can be obtained and licensed for free at https://support.broadcom.com/group/ecx/productdownloads?subfamily=VMware%20Workstation%20Pro&freeDownloads=true